Administrative spectrum allocation to satcom firms only for point-to-point connections | Technology

 Administrative spectrum allocation to satcom firms only for point-to-point connections

+If they will provide services like access service providers mobile operators, then allocation will be through auction, a source who did not wish to be identified, said.He said the government will be open to amend the telecommunications law as per market dynamics and requirements.Satellite players have opposed allocation of spectrum to them through auction as the same set of frequencies are used by other players and the radiowaves cannot be exclusively owned by one company like it is in the case of mobile operators.

-The government will allocate spectrum to satellite services companies only for point-to-point connection and not for direct transmission of services to retail consumers, sources said on Tuesday.
+The government will allocate spectrum without auction to satellite services companies only for point-to-point connection and not for direct transmission of services to retail consumers, sources said on Tuesday.

 The Telecommunications Bill, 2023 has proposed allocation of spectrum to satellite communication companies through the administrative method which means without auction.